Sarasota County is named for a word in the indigenous Calusa language which means “Point of Rocks” or “Place of the Dance”.

 Contractor: Stevenson & Cameron

-Description: The building faces north and is a two story yellow colored stucco structure.
+Description: The building faces north and is a two story yellow colored stucco and concrete structure.
+The building is located on landscaped grounds in the center of Sarasota.
 The building has a high square tower in the center with open rounded dome at the top.
 The east and west wings form a courtyard with the tower at the south end.
-The building is shaped like an “H” with arcades connecting the wings.
+The building is shaped like an “H” with arcades connecting the east and west wings.
 The building has stucco over hollow clay.
-The court section is on the east side.
+The County Circuit Court courtroom section is on the east side.
+The building houses the County Circuit Court of the 12th Judicial District and County Court.
 Additions were added in 1955 and 1965.

 County Judicial Center – Sarasota